Whew, finally finished this! x___x Should've done it a long time ago, but ah well, life got in the way.

 Eventually, people began worshipping Inekami as a god.
 He decided that he could put his powers to further use, and created smaller, less powerful dog spirits to help him out.

-The smaller dogs, which people nicknamed "Sushi Dogs" due to their small, Sushi-like appearance, spread all over the world, taking on the appearances of specific food and drink that appeal to them.
+The smaller dogs, which people nicknamed "Sushi Dogs" due to their small, sushi roll-like size, spread all over the world, taking on the appearances of specific food and drink that appeal to them.

 As time went on and food evolved, Sushi Dogs diverged from traditional Asian cuisine and started representing modern cuisine such as fast food and sweets.